amorris28/website/content/authors/admin/_index.md

 statistical tools from quantitative genetics and experimental approaches from evolutionary biology.

-Andrew is currently seeking academic and industry positions in microbiome science, bioinformatics, and data science.
+Andrew is currently seeking academic and industry positions in ecology, bioinformatics, and data science.